Diesel fuel: Petroleum diesel

 Petroleum diesel is the most common type of diesel fuel.
 It is produced by the fractional distillation of crude oil between 200 and 350 C at atmospheric pressure, resulting in a mixture of carbon chains that typically contain between 9 and 25 carbon atoms per molecule.
 This fraction is subjected to hydrodesulfurization.

 Usually such "straight-run" diesel is insufficient in supply and quality, so other sources of diesel fuels are blended in.
 One major source of additional diesel fuel is obtained by cracking heavier fractions, using visbreaking and coking.
 This technology converts less useful fractions but the product contains olefins (alkenes) which require hydrogenation to give the saturated hydrocarbons as desired.
 Another refinery stream that contributes to diesel fuel is hydrocracking.
 Finally, kerosene is added to modify its viscosity.

 Synthetic diesel

-Synthetic diesel can be produced from many carbonaceous precursors but natural gas is most important.
-Raw materials are converted to synthesis gas which by the Fischer–Tropsch process is converted to a synthetic diesel.
+Synthetic diesel can be produced from many carbonaceous precursors but natural gas is the most important.
+Raw materials are converted to synthesis gas which, by the Fischer–Tropsch process, is converted to a synthetic diesel.
 Synthetic diesel produced in this way generally is mainly paraffins with low sulfur and aromatics content.
-This material is blended often into the above mentions petroleum derived diesel.
+This material is often blended into the above-mentioned petroleum-derived diesel.